Am I Ready for FAANG? One Test That Tells You

 Why "am I ready for FAANG" is the wrong question

-Your self-assessment isn't broken because you're bad at evaluating yourself.
-It's broken because solved-problem count and novel-problem performance aren't the same skill.
+Your self assessment isn't broken because you're bad at evaluating yourself.
+Solved problem count and novel problem performance are different skills, and conflating them is where the confusion starts.
 Practice builds recognition: you've hit this problem type before, so you know the approach.
-Interviews test construction: you've never seen this exact problem, so you have to reason your way to the solution from the constraints alone.
+Interviews test construction from constraints: you've never seen this exact problem, so you have to reason your way to the solution from the constraints alone.

 This is the gap between near transfer and far transfer.
 Near transfer means applying what you've practiced to similar situations.
 Far transfer means applying what you've understood to genuinely new ones.
 Grinding 300 problems builds near transfer.
 It doesn't automatically build far transfer, and that's what FAANG interviews select for.

-There's a second problem with self-assessed confidence: it swings based on your most recent session.
+There's a second problem with self assessed confidence: it swings based on your most recent session.
 Crush five tree problems this morning and you feel ready.
 Freeze on an unfamiliar graph problem this afternoon and the confidence evaporates.
 Neither data point reflects your actual, stable ability across the pattern families that interviews draw from.
-Some experienced engineers do develop accurate self-calibration over time, but that takes years of real interview cycles on both sides of the table, and even then it's imprecise.
+Accurate self calibration does develop over time for some people, but that takes years of real interview cycles on both sides of the table, and even then it's imprecise.

 β€œThe question isn't how many problems you've solved.
 It's whether you can solve one you haven't seen, under pressure, across multiple pattern families.”